 Any man who says that he can build a person up and make him very strong by the use of light exercise is deceiving himself.
 He can certainly improve the health of the pupil by giving him exercise of this character.
 But that is the extent of the usefulness of this sort of exercise.

-Sandow recommended in his earlier works the same thing:
+Sandow recommended the same thing in his earlier works:

 “It is recommended that the pupil, before proceeding to the heavy weights, should spend at least three moths in performing the preliminary light-weight exercises.”